sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="phase-1-onboarding-join-dls-and-request-permissions"></a>
 ## Join DLs and request permissions

-Request the following permissions to stay current on product roadmaps, get news on latest features, and read workshop announcements.
+Request the following permissions to stay current on product roadmaps, get news on latest features, and receive invites for ibiza related events.

-* PMs and Developer Leads need to join the `ibizapartners PM`  group by clicking on this link: [http://igroup/join/ibizapartners-pm](http://igroup/join/ibizapartners-pm).
+* PMs and Developer Leads should join the `ibizapartners PM`  group [here](https://idweb/IdentityManagement/aspx/common/GlobalSearchResult.aspx?searchtype=e0c132db-08d8-4258-8bce-561687a8a51e&content=ibizapartners-pm&popupFromClipboard=%2Fidentitymanagement%2Faspx%2FGroups%2FEditGroup.aspx%3Fid%3Dacc725b5-30aa-4336-9c81-1867762bb945).

-* Developers should join the  `ibizapartners DEV` group by clicking on this  link:  [http://igroup/join/ibizapartners-dev](http://igroup/join/ibizapartners-dev).
+* Developers should join the `ibizapartners DEV` group [here](https://idweb/IdentityManagement/aspx/common/GlobalSearchResult.aspx?searchtype=e0c132db-08d8-4258-8bce-561687a8a51e&content=ibizapartners-pm&popupFromClipboard=%2Fidentitymanagement%2Faspx%2FGroups%2FEditGroup.aspx%3Fid%3D109b1485-33c5-4c00-8e85-69d9b6176b9f).

 * Developers should join the appropriate group listed on [http://aka.ms/standardaccess](http://aka.ms/standardaccess) to get access to portal telemetry.
 All groups on this page receive access.

 * Developers should join the  `Azure Portal Partner Contributors - 19668(19668)` group by using this link: [https://myaccess](https://myaccess).

 * PMs, Developers, and Developer Leads should subscribe to the partner request process by joining the ```Uservoice ``` group at this link:  [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice).
 For more information about the partner request process, see [top-extensions-partner-request.md](/portal-sdk/generated/top-extensions-partner-request.md).

-* PMs, Developers, and Developer Leads should receive notifications on breaking changes by joining the ```ibizabreak ``` group at  this  link:  [http://igroup/join/ibizabreak](http://igroup/join/ibizabreak).

 * PMs, Developers, and Developer Leads  should join Stackoverflow Forums that are located at [https://stackoverflow.microsoft.com](https://stackoverflow.microsoft.com)  to let us know if you have any questions.
-Remember to tag questions with ```ibiza``` or related tag.
-For more information about the supported tags that are monitored by the Ibiza team, see [portalfx-stackoverflow.md](portalfx-stackoverflow.md).
+Remember to tag questions with supported tags that are monitored by the Ibiza team.
+All supported tags are documented in [portalfx-stackoverflow.md](portalfx-stackoverflow.md).

-* Developers who want to contribute to the Azure documentation or test framework should join groups from the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).
+* Developers who want to contribute to the test framework should join groups from the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).

 Ask an onboarding question on [Stackoverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-onboarding).